MIDS Mappings

 We make use of a separate serialisation for the MappingSet metadata block (in YAML) and for the Mappings block (in tsv), in line with the guide from SSSOM documentation.
 We separate both data types so we do not need to combine the two serialisation formats into a single file.

-The files should take the mapping_set_id from the metadata block as a filename, with a suffix of .sssom.tsv or .sssom.yml.
-There are currently no rules set for the generation of this mapping_set_id.
+The files SHOULD take the mapping_set_id from the metadata block as a filename, with a suffix of .sssom.tsv or .sssom.yml.

 Mapping specification